LanceMcCarthy/GoldenClouds/index.md

   * Medical, Fire, Police `911`
   * Website [www.911.go.cr/](http://www.911.go.cr/)

-> [!TIP]
-> Roy is an _excellent_ resource to ask about anything local; from having a personal chef to cook dinner for you in the house to providing a guided tour of the volcano.
+> **➡️** Roy is an _excellent_ resource to ask about anything.
+He was a professional chef in New Jersey for many years, and is available for a night to make you dinner at the house.
+He can also provide a guided tour of the volcano, or a boat tour.
 He literally knows everyone in the area and is an all-around rockstar.

 ## Check-in